KatVolkova/reading-club/README.md

 ![Footer](/assets/images/footer-reading-club.jpg)
 The footer section features:

-- an email link so the users can directly ask their specific questions
+- an email link so the users can directly ask their specific questions.
 - social network links to ensure that users can get updates on the events organised by the Reading club community.
-- join us button is presented in both navigation and footer sections
+- join us button is presented in both navigation and footer sections for easy access.

 ### About Us page